(College Policy: 6Hx28: 4-7: Academic Progress, Course Attendance and Grades, and Withdrawals)

 Under this status you will need to complete the Probation Pass, which can be found in Atlas under the Courses tab.
 There will be a link to an Educational Success website on the right hand side in the Registration box.
 After completing the pass you will need to go to any campus Student Services office to meet with an advisor or counselor to discuss your education plan and Valencia’s academic support services.
 In addition, you must obtain an advisor or counselor's approval of your proposed course schedule before registering for the next term.
 The number of credit hours you are able to take may be limited in order to help ensure your success.

 To be removed from academic probation, you must achieve a minimum term and cumulative overall GPA of 2.0.

-If you want to take classes as a transient student at another institution you must follow the steps above and receive approval from an Advisor or Counselor prior to submitting a Transient Student Form.
+If you want to take classes as a transient student at another institution while under academic probation you must follow the steps above and receive approval from an Advisor or Counselor prior to submitting a Transient Student Form.
 Transient Student Forms received without prior Advisor or Counselor approval will be denied.

 Under Academic Suspension you:

 - Are officially prohibited from enrolling in credit courses at Valencia for one term (Fall, Spring or Summer).

 - May only register for continuing education courses at Valencia.